mbanon/segment/README.md

 Segment program is used to split text into segments, for example sentences.
 Splitting rules are read from SRX file, which is standard format for this task.

-This fork provides a custom version of [loomchild/segment](https://github.com/loomchild/segment), enhanced to be easily wrapped and called from a Python program ([Bifixer](http://github.com/bitextor/bifixer))
+This fork provides a custom version of [loomchild/segment](https://github.com/loomchild/segment), enhanced to be easily wrapped and called from a Python program (for example, [Bifixer](http://github.com/bitextor/bifixer)).
+For this purpose, a new option (`-c`) has been added.
+This allows to load the segmenter in memory, ready to be invoked one-line-at-a-time each time it's needed.
+See below for an example of usage from Python.

 ## Requirements